AllenNeuralDynamics/aind-behavior-rig-calibration/README.md

 ## Regenerating schemas

 Once a Pydantic model is updated, updates to all downstream dependencies must be made to ensure that the ground-truth data schemas (and all dependent interoperability tools) are also updated.
-This can be achieved by running the `./scripts/renegerate.ps1` script from the root of the repository.
+This can be achieved by running the `regenerate` command from the root of the repository.
 This script will regenerate all `json-schemas` along with `C#` code (`./scr/Extensions`) used by the Bonsai environment.

 ---